 Governing Law: The manner in which administrative services of the charter school are to be provided.
 Education Code Section 47605(h).

-Details of any business or administrative services, special education services, costs, and funding between the County and CSCS shall be detailed in a separate MOU.
+Details of any business or administrative services, special education services, costs, and funding between the County and PSCS are detailed in a separate MOU.